srmadscience/volt-securetokens/README.md

 ## Characteristics
 ### Can’t send same request twice

 Each request has a 'transaction ID'.
 This can only be used once, and must follow a naming convention.
-So if you try and create an 'extra' token by replaying a request you can.t
+So if you try and create an 'extra' token by replaying a request you can't

 ###  Tokens are per user and can be used ‘x’ times